 Sending money to Singapore is simple and easy.
 Follow these steps to get started.

 There are multiple ways to easily send and receive money in Singapore but these will largely depend on the provider you decide to use.
-Below you will find everything you need to know about sending and receiving money.
+Below you will find everything you need to know about the best ways to send money to Singapore.

 When sending money to Singapore there are a number of channels you could use.
 Three of the most prominent are international wire transfers, online money transfers, and in-store cash transfers.